FAQs

 -

-Thrive with hands-on, project-based learning
+Thrive with project‑based, experiential learning

-Crave independence, flexibility, and purpose in their education
+Seek independence, flexibility, and purpose in their education

-May feel under-challenged or disengaged in traditional classrooms
+Feel under‑challenged or disengaged in traditional classrooms

 -